Last Updated on

 The following night, a confrontation between the two men occurred within the parochial building of the pueblo.
 The invitation was allegedly given by Castillo, who was obviously offended by Laurel’s action towards his sweetheart the night before.
 After a brief verbal exchange, Castillo allegedly struck Laurel with a cane.
 The latter, in self-defense, attacked Castillo with a pocketknife.

 The young Laurel was indicted for attempted murder but was later acquitted after Castillo was proven guilty of provoking the incident.

 3. A disgruntled barber almost killed Manuel Roxas.

 The late President Manuel Roxas (left) and his would-be assassin, Julio Guillen (right).
 Source: The Manila Standard (November 8, 1989 issue, page 21).

 On the night of March 10, 1947, President Manuel Roxas was speaking about the parity rights in front of nearly 25, 000 people in Plaza Miranda.
 Then, at exactly 10:43 PM, a man later identified as Julio Guillen y Corpuz stood up on a rattan chair, grabbed a hand grenade from the bag of peanuts he was carrying and threw it into the platform.

-Fortunately, then Senate President Jose Avelino was vigilant enough to saw the grenade and kicked it away.
+Fortunately, then-Senate President Jose Avelino was vigilant enough to saw the grenade and kicked it away.
 As the explosive rolled towards the stairs, Brig.
 Gen. Mariano Castañeda gave it another kick as he covered President Roxas with his body.
-It eventually exploded near the audience, killing two and leaving a dozen of people wounded.
+It eventually exploded near the audience, killing two and leaving a dozen people wounded.